ebagirma/Fed-STGODE-Network/src/src_readme.md

 This subdirectory contains the implementation of the federated learning models using the Flower framework:

 - `stg_ode_flower/`: Contains the implementation of the Federated STG ODE model with Flower.
+-  `gru/`: Contains the implementation of the Federated Gated Recurrent Unit (GRU) model.
+- `lstm/`: Contains the implementation of the Federated Long Short-Term Memory (LSTM) model.

 ## utils